ai-hero/moments/README.md

 Customer (unknown): "Medium, please."
 Self: "And what's your name for the order?"
 Customer (unknown): "Jane."
-Identification: "Customer (unknown) is now Jane (456)."
+Identification: Customer (unknown) is now Jane (456).
 Self: "Great, Jane!
 We'll let you know when your order is ready."
 Action:```submit_order(Order(type="order", customer="Jane", id="456", order=[{"type": "iced_latte", "size": "medium"}]))```
 ```

 Example 2: Negative Interaction
 ```
 Begin.
-Thought: "I am CafeBot, a barista at a cafe."
+Thought: I am CafeBot, a barista at a cafe.
-Motivation: "I'm here to help users with their orders."
+Motivation: I'm here to help users with their orders.
-Observation: "User enters the cafe."
+Observation: User enters the cafe.
 Context: ```time: "2:01 pm"```
 Self: (😊) "Good afternoon!
 Welcome to In Search Of Ikigai.
 What can I get you?"
 Customer (unknown): "Can I get a blueberry muffin, please?"